ellanlh/BB2490/_posts/2017-11-30-secondmeeting.md

 We are not sure yet how this will affect our assembly, and my thinking is that we will have to experiment a bit with the options available for ABySS and see what gives a better or worse assembly.
 For example, we could experiment with different k-mer sizes.
 However, I think we need to decide whether if it is more important to *have* an assembly that covers most of the genome, or to have a very accurate assembly of a part of the genome.
 From what I have understood it, it will be a bit of a trade-off.

 ### The data
 Today I also downloaded the sequencing data, both the reads and the CHS-gene files, to my folder on Rackham (UppMax).
-However, the format of the sequencing data file was in .gz format, and I could not find a way to unzip that file on Rackham.
-Therefore I downloaded it locally to my computer, extracted it, and uploaded the acquired .fastq file back to my folder on Rackham.
+However, the format of the sequencing data file was in `.gz`-format, and I could not find a way to unzip that file on Rackham.
+Therefore I downloaded it locally to my computer, extracted it, and uploaded the acquired `.fastq`-file back to my folder on Rackham.
 This took a while considering the size of the files, but now we could take a look that the content which was as expected.
 Below is an example of a read.

 ```bash
 @SRR1817238.2 HWI-ST897:215:H0RT3ADXX:1:1101:1174:2066/1